 DefProc supports businesses to develop products and services from ideas through to fully functioning prototypes.
 Their ‘Push to Talk’ device reduces loneliness and social isolation by connecting isolated people in the community for a chat, via the push of a button.

-A partner in the Liverpool 5G Consortium, Defproc Engineering has now placed over 40 Push to Talk devices with people in Liverpool.
-This has resulted in:
+As a partner in the Liverpool 5G Consortium, Defproc Engineering placed over 40 Push to Talk devices with people in Liverpool, resulting in:

 - Reduced loneliness for service users

 - Reduced Healthcare costs

 DefProc Engineering also provided a public access LoRaWAN Network using the Things Network with 5G backhaul.

 You can find more detailed reports about the Liverpool 5G Heath and Social Care Testbed, the partners and the results here.